vgorbic1/Tutorials/Java/Servlets/session-tracking.md

 ## Session Tracking
+HTTP doesn't maintain state, it is known as a stateless protocol.
+In contrast, FTP maintains state between requests so it is known as a stateful protocol.
 Since HTTP is a stateless protocol, Session Tracking is needed to add state back to HTTP.
 Session Tracking lets us keep track of user data as they navigate our web applications.

 #### Other Ways of Session Tracking
 - Using hidden form fields is a very early attempt to do session tracking.
 All site navigation had to go through form submissions and a session was lost if users clicked on regular links.
 - URL Rewriting allowed to append a session ID to the end of all URLs of a site dynamically.
 It works well and the site does not lose track of user sessions, but this technology requires lots of server side coding.
 - Cookies allow to store a session ID in the browser.
 This is overall the best solution.

+By default, the servlet API uses a cookie to store the session ID within the client's browser.
+This is an extension of the HTTP protocol.
+Then, when the next request is made, this cookie is added to the request.
+However, if cookies have been disabled within a browser, this type of session tracking won't work.

+A *per-session cookie* is stored on the browser until the user closes the browser and a *persistent* cookie can be stored on the user's hard disk for up to 3 years.
+The session tracking code presented in this chapter relies on per-session cookies.
+As a result, per-session cookies must be enabled in the user's browser for this to work.

 #### Session Tracking in Servlets
 HttpSession is used for session tracking.
 To access the current session object: